-Apart from the energy rating sticker, most appliances have their wattage printed somewhere on them so you can work out how much they cost to run.
-A simple equation to work out how much running an appliance costs you:
+Apart from the energy rating sticker, most appliances have their wattage printed on them so you can work out how much they cost to run.
+A simple equation to work out how much running appliance costs you:

 Wattage x hours used per day / 1000 = daily kilowatt usage

 (1 kilowatt hour = 1,000 watts)